Almarch/tamaR/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/961a9225-41bd-4316-ac3b-b6de753885a5" alt="babysitting" width="300"/></p>

-When checking the "automatic care" option, it is possible to choose whether the creature should also be disciplined.
-Indeed, discipline strongly impact the evolutionary pathway of Tamagotchis.
+When checking the "automatic care" option, it is possible to choose whether the creature should also be scolded when needed.
+Indeed, discipline strongly impacts the evolutionary pathway of Tamagotchis.

 The automatic care process works on the frontend, so it will not support being launched from several instances.
 It also requires that a device (or the server itself) keeps a shiny session active.